 The classic pulled pork sandwich made of pork shoulder or butt is quite well-known all around the US.
 It is one of those grab-and-go types of food, which is often offered by food trucks.
 It is also typical to find among Southern barbeque dishes in spite of the fact that it needs to be cooked for 8-10 hours.
 So definitely not a quick recipe to prepare.

 So is it easy to make vegan pulled pork?
 I have to say, yes it is.
-Because there is this wonderfully versatile ingredient called king oyster mushroom which you can turn easily tender and juicy with perfectly crisp edges.
+Because there is this wonderfully versatile ingredient called king oyster mushrooms, which you can turn easily tender and juicy with perfectly crisp edges.
 And you only need 30 minutes.
-Here are 5 more reasons you should choose this ingredient:

 Ingredients

-To make a complete vegan grilled BBQ pulled pork burger, you need to make the pulled oyster mushroom flavorful.
+To make a complete BBQ vegan pulled pork burger, you need to make the pulled oyster mushrooms flavorful.
 Hence, we seasoned them with a spice mix before roasting them in the oven.
 As a final step, we pan-fried them with a homemade BBQ sauce to make them juicy.
-Here is the list of things you need, but for quantities see the recipe card below.
+Here is the list of things you need:

 - Homemade vegan barbecue sauce